 “Janice is an amazing speech therapist and after 28 years as a PT on various therapy teams, I have witnessed first hand the incredible difference she can make for not only infants and children but also moms and dads as she works through feeding difficulties to change lives.

 Judy Ilaqua-Loubier - PT, C/NDT

-Janice Freethey O’Shea, M.S.,SLP is a NH board certified speech-language pathologist who earned her Masters of Science degree from top rated Massachusetts General Hospital- Institute of Health Professions in 2005.
-She has been working in the outpatient hospital setting since graduating and also has contract experience working in elementary, middle and high schools, including a local school based Autism program.
-Janice has been specializing in pediatric feeding and swallowing disorders for over 5 years in the outpatient rehabilitation setting.
-She was at the forefront in developing a successful outpatient feeding and swallowing program at this facility.
-Janice has committed her continuing education coursework to understanding pediatric feeding and swallowing disorders with topics including but not limited to; Feeding in the NICU, Picky Eaters vs. Problem Feeders, Mealtime Miseries, as well as being certified in the Beckman Oral Motor program.
-She has extensive experience with evaluating and providing direct services for adult and pediatric patients in the areas of speech, language, AAC, fluency, voice, dysphagia, cognition, aphasia, pediatric feeding and swallowing disorders as a senior clinician.
+Janice Freethey O’Shea, M.S.,SLP is a NH board certified speech-language pathologist who earned her Masters of Science degree from top rated Massachusetts General Hospital-Institute of Health Professions in 2005.
+She has over 10 years of experience in the outpatient hospital setting treating both pediatric and adult patients with a variety of speech, language and swallowing deficits.
+She also has contract experience working in pre-school, elementary, middle and high schools, including a local school based Autism program.
+Janice has been specializing in pediatric feeding and swallowing disorders for over 7 years in the outpatient rehabilitation setting and was at the forefront in developing a successful outpatient feeding and swallowing program.
+Janice has committed her continuing educational coursework to understand pediatric feeding and swallowing disorders with topics including but not limited to; Feeding in the NICU, Picky Eaters vs Problem Feeders, Mealtime Miseries, as well as being certified in the Beckman Oral Motor program and the SOS approach to eating.
+She has extensive experience with evaluation and providing direct service for adults and pediatric patients in the areas of speech, language, AAC, fluency, voice, dysphagia, reading, cognition, aphasia, pediatric feeding and swallowing disorders as a senior clinician.